a-lau-gonza/The-Final-Project_F-PALS/README.md

 4. Square:

 __*Freddie*__:
-1. Triangle: Responsible for Machine Learning/Assisted in Database
+1. Triangle: Responsible for Machine Learning and data cleaning.
+Assisted in creating database
-2. Circle:
+2. Circle: Preprocessed data for ML.
+Assisted with managing Git Hub
-3. Triangle:
+3. Triangle: Increased API pull and added data to database.
+Cleaned new data and preprocessed it for ML
-4. :
+4. : Created graphs for visualization, created dashboards, Assisted in creating Tabluea story and Google Slides.
+Helped edit ReadMe.

 __*Sean*__:
 1. Circle: Mainly responsible for creating the ERD and creating a test database, as well as outline database interaction with machine learning.